-Next, wander towards the waterfront through the shopping district, stopping at Arco da Rua Augusta, a triumphal arch on the elegantly colonnaded Praça do Comércio, built to commemorate the city’s reconstruction after the earthquake.
+Next, wander towards the waterfront and discover some of the best places to shop in Lisbon.
+Stop at Arco da Rua Augusta, a triumphal arch on the elegantly colonnaded Praça do Comércio, built to commemorate the city’s reconstruction after the earthquake.
 There are wonderful views from the platform at the top across Baixa and the river.

 1 p.m.: Graze in Time Out Market

 You can’t beat Lisbon’s Time Out Market, a 15-minute walk from Praça do Comércio, for an indulgent snacking session.
 Some 30 concessions, all specializing in regional food and drink, occupy this vast gourmet food hall, with communal seating at the center.

 With outlets serving everything from sushi to salt cod, steak, pizza, and an entire store devoted to crispy croquettes, this is a favorite with both locals and visitors in the know, and a chance to sample the wares of some of the city’s top chefs.

 Read: What to Eat in Lisbon

 Alfama is Lisbon’s oldest district, having survived the great earthquake, and its Moorish origins are clearly visible.
 Needless to say, it’s hilly here, where cobbled streets wind past tiny whitewashed houses with wrought-iron balconies, the ancient facades decorated with intricate azulejo tiles.
 Laundry strung across the streets gives the feel of a medieval village rather than a capital city.